FAIR-by-Design-Methodology/microlearning/resources/03 Design/design.md

 ```
 !!! info "Syllabus is ready"

-    You should by now have the first draft of your <a href='https://github.com/FAIR-by-Design-Methodology/templates/blob/main/resources/syllabus.md'>syllabus</a>.
+    You should by now have the first draft of your <a href='https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%203%20–%20Design/04-Conceptualisation/04-Conceptualisation/'>syllabus</a>.
 It contains all the fields from the RDA min metadata set plus the high level topics covered by the learning material.

 ??? info "Available feedback form"

-    The feedback form template is ready to be used as is.
+    The <a href='https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%203%20–%20Design/07-Facilitation/07-Facilitation/'> feedback form template </a> is ready to be used as is.
 All you need to do is change the name of the training.
 It should be shared with training participants after the training, to gather quantitative and qualitative feedback.

 ??? info "Available facilitation guide kit"

-    The facilitation guide should help prepare for the actual training.
+    The <a href='https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%203%20–%20Design/07-Facilitation/07-Facilitation/'> facilitation guide </a> should help prepare for the actual training.
 If you don't want to develop your own, use something that is already available such as the [TRIPLE project TRAINING TOOLKIT](https://project.gotriple.eu/project-deliverables/triple-training-toolkit/).

 ??? info "Don't worry, we got you covered with templates​"